Singtel-owned Optus outage review flags urgent protocol gaps

 The independent review also "highlighted challenges in Optus' culture that have impacted decision-making and response times", the firm added in its statement.

-A technical failure at Optus on Sep 18 resulted in a disruption to emergency call services, which was linked to four deaths.
+A technical failure at Optus on Sep 18 resulted in a disruption to emergency call services, which was linked to two deaths, according to the report.

+The report added that during the almost 14-hour-long outage, only 150 out of 605 callers were able to connect to the Triple Zero emergency line - a 75 per cent failure rate.

+"Tragically two fatalities have been related to this large number of unconnected emergency calls," said the report.

-At the time, the telecom carrier said that a departure from standard processes during a network upgrade sparked the technical failure that prevented customers from making emergency triple zero ("000") calls.
+At the time, the telecom carrier said that a departure from standard processes during a network upgrade sparked the technical failure that prevented customers from making emergency calls.

 At its meeting on Tuesday, Optus' board accepted all the recommendations and "agreed to move swiftly with their implementation", the firm said in its statement on Thursday.